 Benefits and Entitlements

 West Virginia has one of the most comprehensive state and federal tuition assistance programs in the United States .
-We will cover up to 100% of the cost of tuition for vocational schools, associate, bachelors, and masters degrees.
+We will cover up to up to 100% of the cost of tuition for vocational schools, associate, bachelors, and masters degrees.
 Soldiers may even use federal tuition assistance and GI Bill to offset the costs to pursue an M.D., D.O., P.A., or J.D.

 We have federal tuition assistance of up to 100% for undergraduate and graduate degrees with limits of $250 per semester hour, $167 per quarter hour, and $5.55 per clock hour up to $4,500 per year.
 Additionally, we have the West Virginia Educational Encouragement Program (WVEEP), which will cover up to 100% of the cost of tuition